Jizukiru/Jizukiru/README.md

 # My programs:
 ### Machina Citadel Discord bot
 A simple Discord bot meant for dice rolls in the [Cyberpunk: RED](https://rtalsoriangames.com/cyberpunk/) TTRPG.
 Self-hosted on a Raspberry Pi 1A.
 (Currently inactive to eventually add new features)
+### Ciphers repo
+A bunch of popular ciphers and cryptography algorithms implemented by yours truly.
+Mainly for practice and to get a feel for the world of cryptography, and fields adjacent to it like steganography

 # Ideas for future projects: